BrianHwang/SageMaker/work-related.md

 # to mick
 - this is new whole beast.
 - need to prepare it. not clean under name of matuiary. too late if we do not voice out.
+- - i wnat to focus IMF
+- good knwoing the issue
+- good to prevent not the best intersitng on BAU intertingin
+- need to invest future
+- please do not allocate me for previuse issues.
+- - ****
+- tempus experiecne, both worksafe and tac
+- can be good for ITSS so support both orgn

 # hyperparameter.